 Sling TV, meanwhile, offers smaller and more affordable packages of regular programming -though HBO and its ilk also are available.
 Viewers can bypass the $30, $40, or $80 monthly fee of cable subscriptions while still enjoying channels within these brackets.
 “A la carte,” in Sling TV’s case, does necessarily mean pick and choose individual channels.
 Subscribers instead pick packages, with at most that apply to their tastes and viewing habits.
 Some of these channels, like HBO or Showtime, offer on-demand options while most do not.

 What’s The Best Deal for Sling TV?

 Get a Free Amazon Fire Stick when you prepay 2 months of Sling TV.
-Click the button below to visit the promo sign up page and learn more.
+Visit the promo sign up page to learn more.
 Like all offers, this deal will be running for a limited time only.

 Channels and Prices

 Sling TV currently offers two basic options: the Orange package and the Blue package.
 Some channels appear in both packages but both cater to all sorts of viewers.